RitaTMCO/NLP-Telescope/README.md

 You may see examples of files [here](data/examples/mt/ru-en/)

 You must also indicate the language in which the texts are written.
-In the web interface, you must write the language pair of the files as, for instance, 'en-ru', in which 'en' is the source language and 'ru' is the target language.
+In the web interface, you must indicate the language pair of the files as, for instance, 'en-ru', in which 'en' is the source language and 'ru' is the target language.
 In the command line interface, you must only indicate the target language.
-If the language is indifferent and BERTScore metric is not used, then write X-X.
+If the language is indifferent and BERTScore metric is not used, then indicate X-X.

 You may also upload one file in which each line is a system name.
 The number of lines must be equal to the number of systems and the order must be the same as the user loaded systems.